Posted 1st September 2008 | No Comments

 The ‘bad news’ report that helped build today’s railway

-When the Serpell report was published 25 years ago it sent shockwaves throughout the railway industry.
+When the Serpell report was published in 1983 it sent shockwaves through the railway industry.

-In a worst possible scenario the report suggested that a network consisting of just 1,630 miles was the largest considered viable without subsidy.
+Its most extreme option suggested that a network consisting of just 1630 miles [2623km] was the largest that would be viable without subsidy.

-IT may seem strange to younger readers – and at a time when there is growing concern about capacity – that 25 years ago rail managers were fighting off proposals that could have seen the network slashed to only 1,630 miles.
+It may seem strange to younger readers – and at a time when there is growing concern about capacity – that in 1983 rail managers were fighting off proposals that could have seen the network slashed to only 1630 miles, or 2623km.

 This was an option put forward by a committee of inquiry set up by Margaret Thatcher’s government and chaired by Sir David Serpell, a retired senior civil servant appointed to the British Railways Board.

-Sir David, who died recently aged 96, was aggrieved by reaction to his report in 1983 because its concern with railway finances was “in accordance with our terms of reference”.
+Sir David, who has died recently aged 96, was aggrieved by reaction to his report in 1983 because its concern with railway finances was ‘in accordance with our terms of reference’.

-The committee said: “Reductions in the size of the network will be required if the level of financial support for the railway is to be lowered substantially.”
+The committee said: ‘Reductions in the size of the network will be required if the level of financial support for the railway is to be lowered substantially.’ (page 85 of the Serpell Report)

 Worse still, one member of the committee – known to be close to Prime Minister Thatcher’s personal economics adviser – produced his own report, causing confusion and heightening anxieties about the rail system’s future.

-The early years of Thatcherism were marked by a serious economic recession that caused a big decline in BR’s finances.
-The situation was made worse by a major steel strike and then by disputes in the rail industry itself – culminating in a two-week virtual shutdown in July 1982, when most Aslef drivers went on strike against ‘flexible rostering’.
+The early years of Thatcher’s governments were marked by a serious economic recession that caused a big decline in BR’s finances.
+The situation was made worse by a major steel strike and then by disputes in the rail industry itself – culminating in a two-week virtual shutdown in July 1982, when most ASLEF drivers went on strike against ‘flexible rostering’.

 BR was working under a directive to maintain the rail system at its 1974 size, but government funding was considered inadequate and BR warned that routes at the fringes of the network faced closure because there was insufficient cash to maintain them safely.

-In one of his most memorable phrases, BR’s chairman Sir Peter Parker – referring to outstanding track renewals of 800 miles and 300 miles of speed restrictions – described the crisis as “the crumbling edge of quality.”
+In one of his most memorable phrases, BR’s chairman Sir Peter Parker – referring to outstanding track renewals of 800 miles [1287km] and 300 miles [483km] of speed restrictions – described the crisis as ‘the crumbling edge of quality’.

-Meanwhile, the Government felt BR should achieve greater efficiencies, notwithstanding a study by Leeds University showing BR was the most cost-efficient railway in Europe after Sweden’s.
+Meanwhile, the Government felt BR should achieve greater efficiencies, although a study by Leeds University had already demonstrated that BR was the second most cost-efficient railway in Europe, after Sweden.

-But in 1982 BR could not even get government approval for just 27 miles of electrification on the East Coast main line from Hitchin to Huntingdon, let alone to Leeds or to Newcastle and Edinburgh.
+But in 1982 BR could not even get government approval for just 27 miles [43km] of electrification on the East Coast Main Line from Hitchin to Huntingdon, let alone as far as Leeds, Newcastle and Edinburgh.

 Against this tense background, government and BR agreed there should be a thorough review.
-But how – and by whom?
+But how – and who should do it?

 BR wanted a joint review, similar to the electrification study.
 But the Conservatives were against BR involvement – not least because of hostility to Sir Peter Parker, who had stood as a Labour parliamentary candidate in the 1950s.